johnscillieri/os-normalizer/README.md

-# OS Fingerprint
+# OS Normalizer

 A Python library for identifying and parsing operating system information from various sources.

 ## Overview

-The OS Fingerprint library is designed to parse raw operating system strings and JSON data to identify the OS family, version, architecture, and other details.
+The OS Normalizer library parses raw operating system strings and JSON data to identify the OS family, version, architecture, and other details.
 It supports parsing of:

 - Windows (NT builds, versions)
 - macOS (Darwin versions, codenames)